martinothamar/simd-rand/README.md

 ## Performance

 The top performing generator is currently Xoshiro256+ using AVX2 intrinsics.
 It is about 5x faster.
-The blow benchmarks generates `u64` numbers in a loop
+The below benchmarks generates `u64` numbers in a loop

 ```
 top/Original/Xoshiro256+/64